 Y’all know since we’ve added our Porch Addition, RancherMan & I love to spend our evenings out there.
 Aaaaaahhhh – it’s been a hard day, it’s been hot & humid and our bodies are tired, let me tell ya!

 So we get together in this lovely outdoor living room, swinging gently, sipping something cold and talking about our day.
 This is our comforting routine almost every night.

 But, this time of year there’s something threatening to cut short these special evenings together – Mosquitoes!
 Dang they’re everywhere!
 Their bites can transmit all kinds of nasties!
-You really do have to be careful and protect yourselves.
-What’s a country girl to do?

 I try to not have standing water around the house.
 But I do have a couple of rainwater-catchment barrels near our back porch.